Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics: Abstract

 \section{Abstract}

-Experimental evidence suggest that superconductivity in \ch{SrTiO3} is mediated by a soft transverse ferroelectric mode which, according to conventional theories, has negligible coupling with electrons.
+Experimental evidence suggests that superconductivity in \ch{SrTiO3} is mediated by a soft transverse ferroelectric mode which, according to conventional theories, has negligible coupling with electrons.
 A phenomenological Rashba type coupling has been proposed on symmetry arguments but a microscopic derivation is lacking.
-Here we fill this gap and obtain a linear coupling directly from a minimal model of the electronic structure.
+Here we fill this gap and obtain a linear coupling directly from a minimal microscopic model of the electronic structure.
 We find that the effective electron-electron pairing interaction has a strong momentum dependence.
-This yields an unusual situation in which the leading s-wave channel is followed by a sub-leading triplet channel which shows a stronger pairing instability than the singlet d-wave state.
-The bare Rashba coupling constant is estimated for the lowest band of doped SrTiO$_3$ with the aid of first-principles computations and found to be much larger than previously thought.
-We argue that although for a uniform system the BCS coupling $\lambda$ is small, it can produce the right order of magnitude for $T_c$ in the presence of structural inhomogeneities.
+This yields an unusual situation in which the leading $s$-wave channel is followed by a sub-leading $p$-wave state which shows a stronger pairing instability than the $d$-wave state.
+The bare Rashba coupling constant is estimated for the lowest band of doped SrTiO$_3$ with the aid of first-principles computations.
+Extrapolating the estimation to the multi-band regime we show that it can explain bulk superconductivity.
+For densities where the Meissner effect has not been observed an extra softening due to inhomogeneities is needed to explain the zero resistance state.

 The role of polar fluctuations in metallic systems close to a transition where a polar axis develops has recently attracted considerable attention.
-Across this structural transition, inversion symmetry is broken through polar displacements of atoms and the system becomes a ferroelectric (FE) if there are no free carriers, or a polar metal if the transition happens in the presence of a Fermi sea.
+Across this structural transition, inversion symmetry is broken through polar displacements of atoms and the system becomes ferroelectric (FE) if there are no free carriers, or a polar metal if the transition happens in the presence of a Fermi sea.
 In both cases, the development of the polar axis can often be described by the softening of an infrared-active phonon associated to the relevant polar displacements.
 The coupling of the electronic Fermi sea to this soft mode and its feedback has been central to many recent theoretical and experimental works.
-These include superconductivity mediated by FE fluctuations ~\cite{Edge2015,Kozii2019,van2019possible,van2019possible,Gastiasoro2020,hameed2020ferroelectric}, the possibility of attraction in the odd-parity Cooper channel~\cite{Fu2015,Martin2017,schumann2020possible,Sumita2020}, unusual transport properties~\cite{zhou2018electron,wang2019charge,kumar2021}, and novel quantum critical phenomena~\cite{Volkov2020}.
+These include superconductivity mediated by FE fluctuations~\cite{Edge2015,Kozii2019,van2019possible,van2019possible,Gastiasoro2020,hameed2020ferroelectric,yoon2021low}, the possibility of attraction in the odd-parity Cooper channel~\cite{Fu2015,Martin2017,schumann2020possible,Sumita2020}, unusual transport properties~\cite{zhou2018electron,wang2019charge,kumar2021,collignon2021quasi,yue2021}, and novel quantum critical phenomena~\cite{Volkov2020}.